-ICPC25 - PROCESS CONTROL
+ICPC22- PROCESS CONTROL

-Course type:Programme Core (PC)Pre-requisites:ICPC21No. of Credits:4
+Course type: Programme Core (PC) Pre-requisites: ICPC16 No. of Credits: 3

-- 1. To introduce the terminology, concepts and practices in process modeling and automatic process control. - 2.
+- 1. To introduce the terminology and concepts associated with Process control domain. - 2.
 To impart knowledge in the design of control systems and PID controller tuning for processes. - 3.
-To impart knowledge in concepts of advanced process control.
+To familiarize the students with characteristics, selection, sizing of control valves. - 4.
+To elaborate different types of control schemes such as cascade control, feed forward control and Model Based control schemes.